rate-nl/ISO/readme.md

 - **Meeting minutes** and decisions are stored in **Google Drive** under ISMS records.
 - Retained for **3 years** as audit evidence.

-## 7. Review Approval

-- The **CEO formally signs off** on the review outcomes.
-- Approved actions are integrated into the **Corrective Actions Log** and relevant ISMS policies.